networknext/next/docs/network_next_terraform_provider.md

 # Network Next Terraform provider

 Network Next is configured via a Terraform provider.
-This provider talks with your REST API running in your environment and mutates and queries the contents of your Postgres SQL database for that environment.
+This provider talks with your REST API running in your environment to query and mutate the contents of the Postgres SQL database that configures Network Next.

 After you make changes with terraform, always remember to _commit_ your changes to the backend runtime: